 There is often a need for temporary staff such as locum GP's or agency staff, who may not be familiar with the bruising protocol.
-Policy locations could be included within a practice or organisation functions and procedures are procedured.
+Policy locations could be included within a practice or organisation 'welcome pack' for easy reference.